Great Lakes Colleges Association

-The Great Lakes Colleges Association (GLCA) is a consortium of 13 liberal arts colleges located in the states around the Great Lakes.
-The GLCA's offices are located in Ann Arbor, Michigan and its 13 schools are located in Indiana, Michigan, Ohio, and Pennsylvania.
+The Great Lakes Colleges Association (GLCA) is a consortium of liberal arts colleges located in the states around the Great Lakes.
+The GLCA's offices are located in Ann Arbor, Michigan, and its schools are located in Indiana, Michigan, Ohio, and Pennsylvania.
 It was chartered in the state of Michigan and incorporated as a 501(c)(3) non-profit organization in 1962.
 Its stated mission is to take actions that will help strengthen and preserve its colleges, being a leading force on behalf of education in the tradition of the liberal arts and sciences.

 The organization is the founder and administrator of the Global Liberal Arts Alliance.

 Operations

-GLCA operates a Tuition Remission Exchange involving its 13 colleges plus Beloit College, Grinnell College, Willamette University, and Wittenberg University, by which students eligible for tuition remission because of parental employment at one of the colleges will receive tuition remission at any one of the other colleges in the Exchange.
+GLCA operates the GLCA-TRE (Tuition Remission Exchange) program.
+Its member colleges, along with other participating colleges, take part in the program, for a total of 21 institutions.
+Students eligible for tuition remission because of parental employment at one of the participating colleges may receive tuition remission at one of the other colleges in the exchange.

-GLCA awards three literary prizes annually to a poet, a fiction writer, and a creative nonfiction writer to honor their first books.
-Winning authors receive all-expense-paid trips to several of GLCA's member colleges, at which they will be paid an honorarium of at least $500 to meet with students, give readings, and lead discussions.
+New Writers Award

+The GLCA administers the New Writers Award, founded in 1970, which recognizes authors for their first books in poetry, fiction, and creative nonfiction.
+Judges are faculty members at GLCA member colleges, and winners are invited to visit GLCA campuses for readings and discussions.
+According to Poets & Writers, three prizes are awarded annually, and winners receive campus-visit travel support and an honorarium of at least $500.
+Notable recipients include Alice Munro (1974), who later won the Nobel Prize in Literature in 2013, and Louise Erdrich (1985), who later won the Pulitzer Prize for Fiction for The Night Watchman.